 In addition, pipeline visibility is crucial when it comes to the timeliness of task completion.
 If a particularly important action isn’t taken when it should be because the right people did not “have eyes on” the flow, that failure can hurt your chances of closing a deal or, even if you do close the deal, keep you from maximizing the value of it.

-Deal Management and the Tech Stack: The Majority of Firms Are Looking to Improve
+Deal Flow and the Tech Stack: The Majority of Firms Are Looking to Improve

 Blue Future Partners conducted a survey of early-stage venture capital funds about deal management technology and got insightful—if not entirely unexpected—results.
 They found that nearly 60% of respondents are motivated to update their technology stack in order to find more deals and improve their execution as they pursue those opportunities.